arangodb/velocypack/Jason_plan.md

   0x00 to indicate that the 8 preceding bytes are the length
        (little endian unsigned integer)
   0x01-0xff to directly store the length

+Object can be stored sorted or unsorted.
+The sorted object variants need to store key/value pair in order, sorted by bytewise comparions of the keys on each nesting level.
+Sorting has some overhead but will allow looking up keys in logarithmic time later.
+For the unsorted object variants, keys can be stored in arbitrary order, so key lookup later will require a linear search.
+TODO: should we use a Unicode-aware sort for the keys or should the sort algorithm be pluggable?

 Objects have a small header including their byte length, then all the subvalues and an index table containing offsets to the subvalues and